norstone-tech/scon/README.md

 * 2.0.0
   * Now uses Uint8Array instead of NodeJS Buffer for browser support
-  * Now differentiates between humean readable strings and byte arrays.
+  * Now differentiates between human readable strings and byte arrays.
 Use Uint8Array to store binary data and Javascript strings to store utf8
   * booleans are now stored more efficiently
   * infinity/negative-infinity values are now stored more efficiently
   * keys no longer take up an unnecessary byte.